 The program is being tested on a small retention area in the northwest corner of the park that is unusable for events, sports or parking.
 We are starting small to test the program.
-There were neighborhood meetings in May and June, input on the location within the park and a presentation at the ward 8 meeting in July.
-This summer, signs went up and the grass and weeds were killed.
+There were neighborhood meetings in May and June 2025, input on the location within the park and a presentation at the ward 8 meeting in July.
+In summer 2025, signs went up and the grass and weeds were killed.

-A group of volunteers joined us in October for the plug planting effort at Hardesty Park.
-This helped establish native plants that will complement the meadow and accelerate its ecological benefits.
-This collaborative effort is a vital part of creating a thriving, resilient landscape for the community.
+A group of volunteers helped plant plugs at Hardesty Park to establish native plants that will complement the meadow and accelerate its ecological benefits.
+In winter 2026, the city spread

 The City of Akron and Akron Parks Collaborative are developing interpretive signage for the site to explain the purpose, seasonal changes, and ecological benefits of the meadow to park visitors.